jeremygagner/ecommerce/README.md

-## PURPOSE
-This project is designed by JavascriptMastery to work on Next.js, Sanity and Stripe.
-This is my take on it (very close to the original).
-All basic functionalities should be implemented and functional.
+# Exquisite E-Commerce

+Exquisite E-Commerce is a complete front and back end practice putting React.js, Next.js, Sanity and Stripe to work in order to power a fully operational e-commerce website.